hyperglue/cfghist/README.md

 cfghist
 =======
-A tool for creating config history of Linux/UNIX system.
+A tool for creating a configuration history of Linux systems.

 Idea
 ----
-I tend to experiment a lot with my systems and I was looking for a way to save changes to file/few files so those could be relatively easy to reproduce.
+As someone who frequently experiments with operating systems, I wanted a way to save the changes I make for easy reproduction or reference later.
-There are tools like Ansible that could work resonably well for this use case, but writing whole playbook up front took too much time.
+While tools like Ansible work very well for this use case, writing a complete playbook upfront can be very time-consuming in my opinion.

-I wanted something that would save my changes after I already made them to my system and tested them.
+I was looking for something that would track commands and files, allowing me to save changes after testing or revert to a previous version if needed.

-Inspiration for creating this tool was `configuration` command of Cisco's iOS.
-On there you can make changes then save or reject them and go back to previous state.
-In this case we are using ZFS snapshots for that.
+I couldn't really find anything like that, so I created this simple tool.
+The inspiration came from the `configuration` command in Cisco iOS.

 How it works?
 -------------
+This tool leverages the snapshot capabilities of ZFS.

-- First, a snapshot is created before any changes are made
+- A snapshot is created before any changes are made.
-- Then we get normal bash shell, but every command that is run is saved to current config file
+- Then, user enters a bash shell, where every command is saved to a temporary configuration file.
+Non-essential commands like `ls` can be filtered out using Regex.
-- There is also `edit` command, it creates diff of edited file, so we can track of changes to files too
+- The `edit` command creates copy of an edited file in configuration directory, allowing for tracking of changes made to files.
-- When we are done, we need to use `quit` command, it then asks if we want to save changes, create a new snapshot or rollback to clean one
+- Upon completion, the `quit` command prompts the user to either save changes, create a new snapshot, or rollback to the previous state.

-Run commnads are saved in config file, and changes to files are saved with diffs.
-For now, there is no script for recreating changes from these files, but when there's need for it, I will create one.
+Commands are saved to a configuration file, and changes to all files are tracked using Git.
+Currently, there is no script available for recreating the system from the configuration files, but I will create one if the need arises.
+For now, I primarily use this tool for documenting changes made to my systems and for automatic snapshots and rollbacks.
-For now I am mainly using these scripts for keeping history of made changes, and for creating snapshots of my system so I always have something to rollback to.

 Dependencies
 ------------